hhuDelta/hhudelta.github.io/content/zh/authors/Ao Geng/_index.md

   - 研究生
 ---

  I received my B.E. degree in computer science and technology from Anhui University of Science and Technology in 2023.
-I am currently working toward M.E. degree as a member of HHU-CV Lab, under the guidence of Professor Yirui Wu.
+I am currently working toward M.E. degree as a member of Delta Lab, under the guidence of Professor Yirui Wu.
 My current research interests include Few-shot Learning and object detection.